yhwu/idemp/README.md

 idemp
 =====

+Work needs to be done: trim R1 reads to get rid of barcodes in case R1 reads into barcode when template is short.

 Barcode demultiplex for Illumina I1, R1, R2 fastq.gz files.

 Only for typical Illumina runs, where the barcode sequence reads are saved in the I1_*.fastq.gz files, and the first fields of the sequence names are exactly same for I1, R1, and/or R2 fastq.gz files.
 This little program works as follows: